Ground hugging comfort.

 If you have worn the Merrell Bare Access 2 or Bare Access Arc 2 shoes, what are your thoughts on them?

-You can purchase the Merrell Bare Access 2 or Bare Access Arc 2 and receive an Endurance Buzz tribe discount (10% at checkout) at Running Warehouse.
+You can purchase the Merrell Bare Access 2 or Bare Access Arc 2 at Running Warehouse (Shoes, Packs, Clothes, Lights, and more…plus 2-day free shipping!).

 Thanks to Jason Taylor for sharing his thoughts on the Merrell shoe as well!